Friday, August 23, 2024

 If we take the example of already mentioned InvalidAgeException then it can be implemented the following way.

-Note that, here custom exception class is implemented as unchecked exception (inheriting from RunTimeException) though custom exception can be implemented as checked exception too.
+Note that, here custom exception class is implemented as unchecked exception (inheriting from RunTimeException) though custom exception can be implemented as checked exception too (be extending Exception class).

 class InvalidAgeException extends RuntimeException{